Punktum-dk/das-service-specification/README.md

 - [General Terms and Conditions][general_terms_and_conditions]
 - [RFC: 2616 Hypertext Transfer Protocol -- HTTP/1.1][RFC:2616]
 - [RFC: 2617 HTTP Authentication: Basic and Digest Access Authentication][RFC:2617]
-- [Documentation on the format of a domain name with the DK Hostmaster A/S registry][DKHMNSDOM]
+- [Documentation on the format of a domain name with the Punktum dk A/S registry][DKHMNSDOM]

 <a id="resources"></a>
 ## Resources

-Resources for DK Hostmaster DAS support are listed below.
+Resources for Punktum dk DAS support are listed below.

 <a id="mailing-list"></a>
 ## Mailing list

-DK Hostmaster operates a mailing list for discussion and inquiries about the DK Hostmaster DAS implementation.
+Punktum dk operates a mailing list for discussion and inquiries about the Punktum dk DAS implementation.
 To subscribe to this list, write to the address below and follow the instructions.
-Please note that the list is for technical discussion only, any issues beyond the technical scope will not be responded to, please send these to the contact issue reporting address below and they will be passed on to the appropriate entities within DK Hostmaster A/S.
+Please note that the list is for technical discussion only, any issues beyond the technical scope will not be responded to, please send these to the contact issue reporting address below and they will be passed on to the appropriate entities within Punktum dk A/S.

 - `tech-discuss+subscribe@liste.dk-hostmaster.dk`